-The studies at campus will open with an orientation.
+The studies at campus will open with an orientation week.
 Please note that usually, the orientation is delivered in person at campus and attendance is compulsory.
+Remember, punctuality is always expected in Finland.

-The orientation aims at introducing the studies, the campus services, studying environments and getting acquainted with living in the area.
+The orientation aims at introducing the studies, the campus services and studying environments.
 The exact timetable of the orientation depends on your study programme.